Product

 Relevance breaks down into two factors: who, and when.

-First of all, your campaign needs to target the right audience, i.e. your Ideal Customer Profiles.
+First of all, your campaign needs to target the right audience, i.e. your Ideal Customer Profile, or ICP.

 You’ll need to find out who these people are, run data analyses into your prospects, and interview converted ICPs for their patterns that you can use to run projections.